 - Nomination packets are emailed to company representatives and are due back by April 1.

 - Contractors or owner/agency representatives nominate projects.

-- A winner for work completed in 2019 will be selected; the winner and owner representative will be presented with an award in recognition of the best project in each category.
+- A winner for work completed in 2020 will be selected; the winner and owner representative will be presented with an award to recognize the best project in each category.

 - Late submittals will not be considered.